mabrains/sky130_ubuntu_setup/README.md

 # sky130_ubuntu_setup
-Ubuntu scripts that are used for setting up your machine for Sky130 designs.
+Ubuntu scripts that are used for setting up your machine for Skywater 130um designs.